abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 ## References

-Here are some miscellaneous links I found useful while learning Kubernetes/GKE that I couldn't find a relevant place to link to earlier in this post:
+Here are some miscellaneous links I found useful while learning Kubernetes/GKE that I couldn't find a relevant place to link to earlier in this post.

 [Code Cooking: Kubernetes](https://medium.com/google-cloud/code-cooking-kubernetes-e715728a578c)